hkoba/app-perlminlint/README.md

 % perlminlint  cpanfile
 ```

-You can add plugin like followings:
+You can add plugins like followings:

 ```perl
 package App::perlminlint::Plugin::LintCPANfile;